ZuberShaikhNdb/Farmer-Project/README.md

 ## 📝 Abstract
-Farmers often face challenges in accessing markets and rely on intermediaries who significantly reduce their profits.
-This project aims to create a mobile application that connects *farmers directly with consumers and retailers, ensuring **fair pricing* and minimizing middleman involvement.
-Features include *produce listing, **price negotiation, **secure payments, and **direct communication—empowering the farming community and promoting **digital rural development*.
+Farmers often struggle to access markets directly and must depend on intermediaries, which significantly reduces their profits.
+This project aims to develop a mobile application that connects farmers directly with consumers and retailers, ensuring fair pricing and minimizing the role of middlemen.

+🔑 Key Features
+📋 Produce Listing

+💬 Price Negotiation

+💳 Secure Payments

+📞 Direct Communication

+This platform empowers the farming community, enhances their income potential, and promotes digital transformation in rural areas.

 ## 👨‍💻 Team Members